bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/KoverBadge.md

 Finally, be sure to update `gistID` and `filename` to your specific values.

-You may copy the rest of the statements as is.
+You may copy the rest of the values as is.

 ### Step: Generate coverage output

-The next step runs our custom Gradle task (`printLineCoverage`), saving its output into a variable (`COVERAGE`) that gets put into an environment that can be accessed by the rest of the script.
+This workflow step runs our custom Gradle task (`printLineCoverage`), saving its output into a variable (`COVERAGE`) that gets put into an environment that can be accessed by the rest of the script.

 Setting environment variables in workflows is a pretty handy trick in general.
 You can read more about this [in the official docs](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-an-environment-variable).

+> [!CAUTION]
-**Note:** You may need to specify the Gradle task more explicitly, e.g. `:myproject:printLineCoverage`, in case there are any ambiguities in your own project, such as multiple submodules using Kover.
+> You may need to specify the Gradle task more explicitly, e.g. `:myproject:printLineCoverage`, in case there
+> are any ambiguities in your own project, such as multiple submodules using Kover.

 ### Step: Update dynamic badge gist